 Some Technical Aspects of the Mode

-However, there is an issue where card generation cards can give you cards outside the legal Arena environment.
+I encourage you to check the linked article above to see which cards were removed.
+There is an issue where card generation cards can give you cards outside the legal Arena environment.

 Regarding matchmaking, the arena ranks are just a fancy way to express how many 7-x arena runs you have made.
 The matches are made considering your approximate results: if you have a 2-1 record, you are probably paired with someone who has a 2-1, 2-2, ot 3-1 record, for example.

 Another aspect to consider is that in each Arena run, there’s a three color house as an available class to select.
 Usually, the other two are two color classes.

 Like any other game or activity in life, information is power.
 In this case, we refer to the knowledge involving the meta game.
 Thus, we need to understand the main strengths of each color, and what they can aport to your draft.